lkodinsson/MARS/Core/Characters/Ancestries.md

 ## Machina

-Machina are quite rare, as they are not a naturally occuring creature.
-They are constructed typically by exceptional artificers and are usually found in their accompaniment or lost and abandoned.
+Machina are quite rare, as they are not naturally occuring creatures.
+They are typically constructed by exceptional artificers and are usually found in their accompaniment, if not found lost and abandoned.

 **Stats** Machina get a +1 bonus to each of any two different primary stats, plus any size modifiers.